tiago121/customer_segmentation_clustering_project/readme.md

 * Average Products Purchased: 501 products
 * Average Product Frequency: 0.5 products/day
 * Average Revenue: $139.00 USD
+* Strategy: Conduct an A/B test: Randomly divide this group into two, sending emails with higher-priced products to one group and lower-priced products to the other.
+The purpose of the test is to observe the effect on customer recency and average ticket change
+*
 **Cluster 6:**

 * Number of customers: 6% of customers